Approach Considerations

 Patients can have severe histopathologic changes of chronic pancreatitis despite normal findings on imaging studies.
 In patients undergoing resection of the pancreas for chronic pancreatitis, focal necrosis is found in 11.9% of cases and segmental fibrosis is observed in approximately 40% of cases.

 In chronic calcific pancreatitis, plugs of precipitated protein develop within the ductal system.
 While they may be observed in all types of chronic pancreatitis, in alcoholic and tropical forms these plugs tend to evolve into calculi by deposition of calcium within them.
 The calcified pancreatic calculi are distributed irregularly, affecting ducts of various sizes, and may be associated with ulcerations of the ductal epithelium.
-Periductal connective tissue may encroach on the lumen and cause ductal stenoses, creating the "chain of lakes" pancreatogram appearance observed in advanced chronic calcific pancreatitis.
+Periductal connective tissue may encroach into the lumen and cause ductal stenoses, creating the "chain of lakes" pancreatogram appearance observed in advanced chronic calcific pancreatitis.